ionic-team/ionic-docs/src/docs-content/theming/theming-with-css.md

 }
 ```

-This can also be done via javascript using setProperty
+This can also be done via javascript using setProperty.

 ```js
 const el = document.querySelector('.my-fancy-button');